wallacedos/SWPVPSEKMInv/readme.txt

 "main-folder"\Example consists of three sample scripts.

-roadBed1.m: reproduction of the inversion of roadbed 1 of our article.
+roadBed1.m: reproduction of the inversion of roadbed 1 of our article 1.

 DispersionMeasurement_GVDA.m: Measuring the multimodal dispersion of the distributed-acoustic-sensing (DAS) data collected at Long Line I at